Skip to content

 Create a Connection to a ModelCar container image, which is an OCI-compliant container that packages a machine learning model along with its runtime environment and dependencies for consistent deployment.

-In your OpenShift AI project, go to the Connections tab and click the "Create Connection" and then choose the URI connection type as shown below:
+In your OpenShift AI project, navigate to the Connections tab. and click the "Create Connection" and then choose the URI connection type as shown below:

 Select URI for Connection Type